SkillRazr/component_lib_storybook/README.md

 `npm install` - to install all the dependencies for this project `npm run dev` - to start the dev server
+`npm run storybook ` to start the storybook